codylane/apple-fixjava/README.md

 apple-fixjava
 =============

 A nice little helper utility to fix java on OSX after you install a new version of java on OSX.
-This works for java 1.6 and java 1.7.
+This works for java 1.6, java 1.7 and apple java.

 This attempts to fix the java plugin integration in your browser.